ElektraInitiative/libelektra/doc/COMPILE.md

 the configuration files are named) and also do many other tasks related to configuration.

-The default is also the minimal set of plugins you should add:
+The minimal set of plugins you should add:
 - dump is the default storage.
   If you remove it, make sure you add another one and set `KDB_DEFAULT_STORAGE` to it.